 Another significant expense category is Fuel and Lubricants.
 In FY 2019, Connect Transit budgeted \$2.20 per gallon of diesel, and budgeting \$2.56 per gallon of diesel in FY 2020.
-Connect Transit anticipates higher diesel prices per gallon in FY 2020 due to the trend seen in diesel prices in early 2019 and the projection heard from the industry.
+Connect Transit anticipates higher diesel prices per gallon in FY 2020 due to trends seen in diesel prices in early 2019 and the projections conveyed from the industry.

 We are projecting a 15.65 % decrease in Bus Repair and Maintenance from FY 2019 to FY 2020.
 This decrease is due to the addition of new fixed route and demand response buses the last few years.
-Because we have newer buses in our fleet, we do not anticipate having as many repairs in FY 2020.
+Because Connect Transit has newer buses in its fleet, it does not anticipate having as many repairs in FY 2020.

-Because of the newer buses in our fleet, we are expecting our insurance to increase 25.48% from FY 2019 to FY 2020.
-The replacement value of the newer buses are greater than the replacement value of the buses that are replaced, because of this the insurance premiums to cover the buses has increased.
+Because of the newer buses in its fleet, Connect Transit is expecting its insurance to increase 25.48% from FY 2019 to FY 2020.
+The replacement value of the newer buses is greater than the replacement value of the buses that are replaced, because of this the insurance premiums to cover the buses has increased.